Professor Matthew Avison

 Working with Prof Alastair Hay (Population Health Sciences) we aim to identify how changes in prescribing practice in primary care can be used to alter the prevalence of AMR infections in humans (e.g. Hammond et al., (2020) PLOS One)

-Working with Dr Kristen Reyher (Bristol Vet School), we aim to (1) define the environmental and management factors that influence acquisition and selection of AMR bacteria in dairy cattle and in dogs (e.g. Schubert et al., (2021) Appl Environ Microbiol) and (2) to identify whether AMR bacteria from these animals impacts on AMR in human infections (e.g. Alzayn et al., (2020) J Antimicrob Chemother; Findlay et al., (2020) Appl Environ Microbiol).
+Working with Prof Kristen Reyher (Bristol Vet School), we aim to (1) define the environmental and management factors that influence acquisition and selection of AMR bacteria in dairy cattle (e.g. Schubert et al., (2021) Appl Environ Microbiol) and in dogs and zoo animals and (2) to identify whether AMR bacteria from these animals impacts on AMR in human infections (e.g. Alzayn et al., (2020) J Antimicrob Chemother; Findlay et al., (2020) Appl Environ Microbiol; Mounsey et al., (2021) J Antimicrob Chemother).

 We lead the One Health Drivers of Antibacterial Resistance in Thailand (OH-DART) consortium.
 Working with colleagues at the Universities of Exeter and Bath, Mahidol University, Chulabhorn Research Institute and the NERC Center for Ecology and Hydrology, our consortium's aim is to define and prioritise the drivers of antibacterial drug resistance in humans in the community in Thailand taking a multi-disciplinary approach.
 So far, we have modelled the impact of the current Thai 5-year national plan on AMR reduction (Booton et al., (2021) One Health).